atlas-runtime/atlas-guides/atlas-pi.md

 $ make qjs
 ```

-## Running Scripts
+## Running

 All scripts in this guide assume that are being executed from `$ATLAS_ROOT/atlas-client`

+**IMPORTANT**

+As mentioned before, we have found that different battery modules have
+different APIs for measuring battery consumption.
+Our testbed uses a Raspberry
-**In our evaluation, we are a using a Raspberry PI Zero Wireless with headers, a UPS HAT: Waveshare and Batteries:
+PI Zero Wireless with headers, a UPS HAT: Waveshare and Batteries: 2 x 18650
-2 x 18650 Li-ion 3400mAh 3.7V.
-In case you are using a different battery module, atlas battery functionality
+Li-ion 3400mAh 3.7V.
+If you are using a different battery module, we will need
-should be modified to match the vendor's battery API.
-In case atlas does not detect any battery
+to augment ATLAS to support that vendor's battery API.
+In case atlas does not
-module, the value -1 is returned to the battery status.**
+detect any battery module, the value -1 is printed to the battery status column.

 ### Math Example